A brief on Icelandic society

 Compared to many nations, Iceland has progressed very far, very fast.
 What makes this transition unique is that the leap forward was inclusive.
 Iceland ranks high on life satisfaction, gender equality, a clean environment, and incredible nature.
 It has a Scandinavian-style modern welfare system, free education, and a low crime rate making it an excellent place to live.

 Even dating back to the times of first settlement in 879, Iceland has been a tight-knit society.
-The early Viking settlers would have arrived on a desolate wind-swept, volcanic island with no indigenous population (except for possibly a few reclusive Celtic monks) and few animals except for sea birds.
+The early Viking settlers would have arrived on a desolate wind-swept, volcanic island with no indigenous population (except for possibly a few reclusive Celtic monks) and few animals except for sea birds and Arctic foxes.
 The people had to work together in extended family networks just to survive.
 Isolation and distance from outside influences have led to a unique culture that persists today.
 One consequence of Icelandic family networks' tight bonds is that it has resulted in a remarkably non-hierarchal society.
 A stark contrast to many European nations back in the medieval period.

-Perhaps because of these close family bonds and long-standing participation of everyone since settlement times for basic survival, Icelandic society is remarkably equal.
+Perhaps because of these close family bonds and the long-standing participation of everyone since settlement times for basic survival, Icelandic society is remarkably equal.
 Granted, great strides toward equality have increased in recent times, especially toward gender equality, tolerance, and inclusion.
 All of these contribute to making Iceland a more open, inviting, and approachable society.
 For example, it is common to see politicians, athletes, and entertainers at the swimming pool, in the grocery store, or looking exhausted while picking up their kids at daycare like everyone else!

 The tie that binds.